magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 Aside from the annoyance of having to repeat the interactive tests to verify that everything is still working after the above refactoring, the result is very good.
-But the magic has still to happen.
+But the real magic is still yet to happen.

 ## The magic

 Here we are.
-We reached the point.
+We've reached the point.
 Let's see if the magic works.

 You can now start the bREPL on top of the REPL we previously started: